genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The phred quality scores are created by keeping the highest score across all identical reads for each position.

-This tool is based on Tally_.
+This tool is based on the Tally_.

 .. _Tally: http://www.ebi.ac.uk/~stijn/reaper/tally.html

 If you suspect contamination with primers, or some  other repetitive sequence.
-This should be evident from Sequence duplication levels and Overrepresented Sequences of the FastQC report.
+This should be evident from the "Sequence duplication levels" and the "Overrepresented Sequences" modules of the FastQC report.
 Keep in mind this application should not be used with RNA-Seq data as it will remove observed differences in expression level.

 Filter by Quality Scores